tarantool/doc/doc/book/box/box_session.rst

 .. _box_session-on_connect:

-.. function:: box.session.on_connect(trigger-function [, old-trigger-function-name])
+.. function:: box.session.on_connect(trigger-function [, old-trigger-function])

     Define a trigger for execution when a new session is created due to an event such as :ref:`console.connect <console-connect>`.
 The trigger function will be the first thing executed after a new session is created.
-If the trigger fails by raising an error, the error is sent to the client and the connection is closed.
+If the trigger execution fails and raises an error, the error is sent to the client and the connection is closed.

     :param function trigger-function: function which will become the trigger function
-    :param function old-trigger-function-name: existing trigger function which will be replaced by trigger-function
+    :param function old-trigger-function: existing trigger function which will be replaced by trigger-function
-    :return: nil or function list
+    :return: nil or function pointer

-    If the parameters are (nil, old-trigger-function-name), then the old trigger is deleted.
+    If the parameters are (nil, old-trigger-function), then the old trigger is deleted.

+    Details about trigger characteristics are in the :ref:`triggers <triggers-box_triggers>` section.

     **Example**